-The goal of the Subverted Fairy project is to pair artists and writers together around uncommon, naturalistic words.
+To create our fairies, The Subverted Fairy project pairs artists and writers together around uncommon, naturalistic words.
 The first phase of the Project centers around words from Mr. McFarlane’s lexicons.
 The artist illustrates (in any media) a fairy in response to a specific word (like blinter, or feorrain, or cairrag).
 The illustration is informed by the word and its meaning.
 That word becomes the fairy’s name.
-The artist is also encouraged to pull from their own personal background as much as from the word.
+The artist is encouraged to pull from their own personal background as much as from the word.
 That’s the crucial part of the project.
 The intersection of the personal drawing, the uncommon word, and the fairy cliche.
-Once the drawing is done, a writer will write a poem in response to the word, its meaning, and the artwork.
+Once the drawing is done, a writer creates a one-page poem or short story in response to the word, its meaning, and the artwork.
 Taken together, the word, art, and writing define a new kind of fairy born through collaboration and naturalist language.
 We have built dozens of fairies like this, each a unique creature.
 Our first book is out now and you can order it here.
 Look for more coming in 2019 as we expand our horizons to words from SE Asia, the US state of Kansas, and scientific jargon.